ICMA 2017: Music has the power to bring the brand message alive: Kartik Kalla, 91.1 FM

 Short-format or snackable content is the rage given the price sensitivity of data consumption as well as the ‘bite-sized’ sampling opportunity that short-format content provides.
 Moreover, it’s easily shareable.

 Brands need to analyse the kind of content preferred by their audiences and create it accordingly.
 Content that’s funny or strikes an emotional chord is more consumed.
 The best way to leverage short-format content is to ensure that the first 10 seconds of your video are entertaining and for every 20 seconds of content, there’s got to be at least 5 seconds of pure entertainment.
-For more updates, be socially connected with us on

 WhatsApp, Instagram, LinkedIn, Twitter, Facebook & Youtube